 Another common scenario that causes false failures is slow load times in the testing environment.
 If a test tries to locate an element before the page has fully loaded, the test may fail.
 To help prevent this type of failure, Rainforest QA lets you:

-To try our crowdsourced QA specialists, our Professional plan comes with a free 14-day trial of our manual testing service.
-Then it’s just $25/hr.
+To try our crowdsourced QA specialists, our Startup plan comes with a free 14-day trial of our manual testing service.

 You can easily scale up or down as needed to stay within your budget while meeting your testing needs.

-If you think Rainforest could be the right fit for your team, sign up for free today.
+If you think Rainforest could be the right fit for your team, talk to us about setting up an account.

 Selenium is one of the oldest platforms for automating browsers, and Selenium IDE is the record and playback feature.
 Many other tools are built on Selenium, so how Selenium handles each factor will be relevant for those tools as well.